LuneTeam/Lune.su/README.md

 </div>

 > [!IMPORTANT]
-> Don't forget to change compose.yaml to your docker.hub
-> Don't forget to make npm app in images/app, I recommend via astral or make your own via golang and static index.html
+> Ensure you update the compose.yaml file to reference your Docker Hub.
+Also, create the npm app in the images/app directory.
+I suggest using Astral or building your own with GoLang and a static index.html

-1.  **Clone the repository**:
+<h2>1.
+Clone the repository</h2>

   ```bash
   git clone https://github.com/LuneDots/Lune.su
   ```

-2.  **Prepare your VPS**:
-    Ensure you have a fresh AlmaLinux 9.0 installation
+<h2>2.
+Prepare your VPS</h2>

 > [!NOTE]
 > **You can do it via terraform!**